What is NDR - Network Detection and Response?

 Sangfor’s Intelligent NDR Solution

 The global NDR market is expected to reach CAGR of 17.5% between now and 2026, and is widely expected to be the go-to network solution of our time.
 With ransomware and malware becoming increasingly sophisticated, it’s critical that you prepare for the worst, and hope for the best.
-For more information on NDR, Sangfor Cyber Command, or Sangfor’s suite of network security or cloud solutions, visit us online, or email directly, and see how Sangfor can make your IT simpler, more secure and valuable.
+For more information on NDR, Sangfor Cyber Command, or Sangfor’s suite of network security or cloud solutions, contact us and see how Sangfor can make your IT simpler, more secure and valuable.